 The problem with electric stove top includes elements not heating, heating intermittently or element overheating.
 If one the element is not heating up properly, you should test the continuity of the wires to determine if the continuity of the electrical part is present, if the element has continuity it is likely that the switch is affected and will need to be replaced.

-Some electric coil requires insulation materials such as fiberglass, ceramics and synthetic materials are used with mica and asbestos.
+Some electric coil requires insulation materials such as fibreglass, ceramics and synthetic materials are used with mica and asbestos.
 Thick wire is used to generate a high current of electricity so make sure you wrap up your wire with a conductor material.